alexberndt/sadg-controller/README.md

-# Mobile Robot SADG Controller
+# SADG Controller

-Implementation of the receding horizon controller presented in
+Implementation of the
+  Switchable Action Dependency Graph (SADG) receding horizon controller (RHC) feedback scheme presented in

 > A. Berndt, N. van Duijkeren, L. Palmieri, A. Kleiner, T. Keviczky, "Receding Horizon Re-ordering of Multi-Agent Execution Schedules", in _Transactions of Robotics_.